 I knew that installing the stone walkway was going to be a pain in the bum to build for a couple of different reasons:

-- It was August here in Georgia which meant that working conditions were not optimal.
-That equates to HEAT, HUMIDITY and MOSQUITOS.
+- It was August here in Georgia — which meant that working conditions were not optimal.
+That equates to heat, humidity, and mosquitoes.

-- Rocks are heavy and I’m not, so it was going to be strenuous work and I needed to remind myself to use leverage (handtruck and giant crow bar) at every opportunity when moving the rocks.
+- Rocks are heavy and I’m not, so it was going to be strenuous work.
+I needed to remind myself to use leverage (a handtruck and giant crow bar) at every opportunity when moving the rocks.

 - crushed stone

 - granite gravel

 - measuring tape

 There are several considerations to decide on before you begin.